YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZB refers to the last READ terminator of the current device.
 Therefore, exercise care in sequencing USE commands and references to $ZB.

-YottaDB/GT.M does not permit the SET command to modify $ZB.
+YottaDB does not permit the SET command to modify $ZB.

-For more information on $ZB, refer to the "Input/Output Processing" chapter.
+For more information on $ZB, refer to the `"Input/Output Processing" chapter <https://docs.yottadb.com/ProgrammersGuide/ioproc.html>`_.

 --------------
 $ZCHSET
 --------------

 $ZCHSET is a read-only intrinsic special variable that takes its value from the environment variable gtm_chset.
-An application can obtain the character set used by a YottaDB/GT.M process by the value of $ZCHSET. $ZCHSET can have only two values --"M", or "UTF-8".
+An application can obtain the character set used by a YottaDB process by the value of $ZCHSET. $ZCHSET can have only two values --"M", or "UTF-8".

 .. note::
-   YottaDB/GT.M performs operations on literals at compile time and the character set may have an impact on such operations.
+   YottaDB performs operations on literals at compile time and the character set may have an impact on such operations.
 Therefore, always compile with the same character set as that used at runtime.

 Example:

 .. parsed-literal::
   $ export gtm_chset=UTF-8
-  $ /usr/lib/fis-gtm/V6.0-001_x86/gtm
+  $ ydb
-  GTM>write $zchset
+  YDB>write $zchset
   UTF-8
-  GTM>
+  YDB>

 ------------
 $ZCMDLINE
 ------------

-$ZCM[DLINE] contains a string value specifying the "excess" portion of the command line that invoked the YottaDB/GT.M process.
-By "excess" is meant the portion of the command line that is left after YottaDB/GT.M has done all of its command line processing.
-For example, a command line mumps -direct extra1 extra2 causes YottaDB/GT.M to process the command line upto mumps -direct and place the "excess" of the command line, that is "extra1 extra2" in $ZCMDLINE. $ZCMDLINE gives the M routine access to the shell command line input.
+$ZCM[DLINE] contains a string value specifying the "excess" portion of the command line that invoked the YottaDB process.
+By "excess" is meant the portion of the command line that is left after YottaDB has done all of its command line processing.
+For example, a command line mumps -direct extra1 extra2 causes YottaDB to process the command line upto mumps -direct and place the "excess" of the command line, that is "extra1 extra2" in $ZCMDLINE. $ZCMDLINE gives the M routine access to the shell command line input.

-Note that the actual user input command line might have been transformed by the shell (for example, removing one level of quotes, filename, and wildcard substituion, and so on.), and it is this transformed command line that YottaDB/GT.M processes.
+Note that the actual user input command line might have been transformed by the shell (for example, removing one level of quotes, filename, and wildcard substituion, and so on.), and it is this transformed command line that YottaDB processes.

 Example: